rgkirch/goto-char-timer/README.md

 ### messes up marked regions
 when it jumps the cursor, it creates a new selected region start and end. it should not do that...

+### lables are longer than they need to be
+if there's enough matches to bump up the label length then all lables are longer even though you might have an unambiguous match at a shorter number of characters

 ## Release Notes

 ### 1.0.0